Frequently Asked Questions

 D.C.
 Medical Care LLC is a group practice and has several licensed primary care providers working under Dr. Cernea' s supervision.
 Each member of our team has many years of clinical experience, excellent diagnostic skills, and cares deeply about our patients.
 All cases are reviewed by Dr. Cernea personally almost always on a daily basis.
 Therefore patients are seen on a rotating basis by all team members, and request for a specific provider can not be accommodated.

-Dr. Cernea does have a small Concierge practice where each patient has immediate and exclusive access to Dr. Cernea.
+Dr. Cernea now offers DC Select Care where each patient has immediate and exclusive access to Dr. Cernea.
 This is a "pay in option", and details can be obtained on request.
 Please visit our Select Care section to learn more about these services.